-Articles should be submitted via email or computer disk, and should include each author's name, credentials, professional affiliation, mailing address, telephone number and email address.
+Articles should be submitted via email and should include each author's name, credentials, professional affiliation, mailing address, telephone number and email address.

 Submit articles or proposals to NCCHC, Editor, 1145 W. Diversey Pkwy., Chicago, IL 60614; firstname.lastname@example.org; phone 773-880-1460; fax 773-880-2424.